trnpl/antiparasitoid/README.md

 This Github repository allows for browsing of anti-parasitoid defense mechanisms and their associated genes across 406 drosophilid and four outgroup species.
 Phylogeny-wide analyses, such as CAFE5 gene duplication histories and ancestral state reconstruction of HGT events, are also browsable here.

+The web browser can be accessed here: https://trnpl.github.io/antiparasitoid/

 Please cite the following preprint: Tarnopol, R. L., Wang, R. L., Kim, B. Y., Whiteman, N.K.
 "Horizontal gene transfer rivals gene duplication as a source of anti-parasitoid immune innovation in the Drosophilidae"

 Annotation and phylogenetic data for PPO and cdtB genes can be accessed here: